alexprengere/presentations/python_3_10/slides.rst

 Releasing
 ---------

-A new release every year.
+A new release every year in October.

 -----------------------------------
 Annual release cadence (since 2019)
 -----------------------------------

-A release branch is created in May, the release is in October.
+A release branch is created in May, stabilized for 6 months.

 .. image:: pep_602.png
    :width: 70 %